robson-jsouza/upcoming-movies/README.md

 ## Getting Started

 Just clone this repository and run it on Visual Studio 2017 or newer according to the mobile platform desired.
 It may be Android or iOS, but the app was built and tested just on Android.
 It was chose to use Xamarin Forms to also support iOS in future versions.
-Another possibility is to run the app on an Android or iOS simulator.
+Another possibility is to run the app on an Android or iOS emulator.

 ### Prerequisites